 Things to do in York

-Cross the Suspension Bridge over the Avon River, just round the corner from the Post Office in Avon Terrace,
+Cross the Suspension Bridge over the Avon River, just around the corner from the Post Office in Avon Terrace,

 Have a picnic in the park and perhaps cool off later with a drink at the Castle Hotel.
 You’ll find it on the corner of South St and Avon Terrace.

 York has lots of lovely little shops selling souvenirs and handicrafts.
 Many of these can be found in various historical buildings.

 Day trip to Fremantle

 Fremantle is 30 minutes by car (via the Stirling Highway or Kwinana Freeway and Canning Highway) or 30 minutes by train from Perth city.